vanous/MVRtoKuma/README.md

 ### What this is not

-This is not a tool to create MVR files.
+This is not a general tool to create MVR files.
 It also is not a general MVR file merger.

 ## Instalation